 - Professional Working Responsibilities

 - Plant and soil science,

 - Crop handling, storage and quality assurance.

 Working in the agriculture industry can be highly rewarding but it requires hard work and dedication.
-You will need to be comfortable with working out-doors in all weathers, be physically fit and able to carry out routine husbandry tasks e.g. checking livestock out on our 162 hectare estate, manual handling and restraining livestock, transporting tools and debris, cleaning and feeding the animals and working to provide the highest possible standard of care.
-We have a strict dress code for working on our Animal Centre and, as such, you need to be prepared to follow instructions from all staff in order to maintain your own health, safety and welfare and that of our animals.
+You will need to be comfortable with working outdoors in all weathers, be physically fit and be able to carry out routine husbandry tasks e.g. checking livestock out on our 162-hectare estate, manual handling and restraining livestock, transporting tools and debris, cleaning and feeding the animals and working to provide the highest possible standard of care.
+We have a strict dress code for working with our commercial livestock and working on our Animal Centre and, as such, you need to be prepared to follow instructions from all staff in order to maintain your own health, safety and welfare and that of our animals.

-Our level 3 courses have a high science content, therefore a passion and interest in these science based modules is essential for success at this level.
+Our level 3 courses have a high science content, therefore a passion and interest in these science-based modules are essential for success at this level.

 Assessment takes place through the completion of examinations, synoptic assessment, homework and successful completion of industry placement.

-You will complete industry placement every week with our livestock animals on our Animal Centre as part of your professional development and a set number of hours industry placement externally (approximately15 days and 4 weeks, subject to confirmation).
+You will complete industry placement every week with our commercial livestock collection and within our Animal Centre as part of your professional development and a set number of hours industry placement externally (approximately15 days and 4 weeks, subject to confirmation).